Msmastr74/Bogobot/DOCS.md

 - `/manage monitor start|stop|resend`: Creates, removes, or resends the persistent monitor message in the current channel. `resend` requires an existing accessible monitor message, sends the replacement first, then deletes the old message.
 - `/manage leaderboard_monitor start|stop|resend`: Creates, removes, or resends a persistent top-leaderboard monitor in the current channel.
 It uses the same data as `/top` and refreshes about every two minutes. `resend` sends the replacement first, then deletes the old message.
 - `/manage stats_monitor start|stop|resend`: Creates, removes, or resends a persistent stream-stats monitor in the current channel.
 It uses the same data as `/get_stats` and updates when new stream stats are available.
+- `/manage live_chat start|stop|resend`: Creates, removes, or resends a persistent YouTube live-chat monitor in the current channel.
+It reads from the configured `TARGET_VIDEO_ID` through `pytchat` and retries with backoff.
 - `/manage milestones subscribe|unsubscribe`: Adds or removes the current channel from milestone notifications.
 - `/manage milestones spoof name [data] [min_count]`: Sets a milestone when `data` is provided, or deletes the milestone when `data` is omitted.
 - `/manage milestones ratelimit_reset`: Clears the milestone notification rate limit.